Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_09.md

 ## Meteor.subscribe

-This function is an opposite of [Meteor.subscribe](http://docs.meteor.com/#/full/meteor_subscribe): the one we are goint to use on the client to get that data.
+This function is an opposite of [Meteor.subscribe](http://docs.meteor.com/#/full/meteor_subscribe): the one we are going to use on the client to get that data.

 In a regular Meteor app with Blaze, we'd add the following line to subscribe to the "parties" publications: